Turkish Relative Ki that, which

 Biliyorum ki beni seviyorsun.
 I know that you love me.

-The correct method according to Turkish grammar is:
+The correct method in Turkish grammar is:

 Beni sevdiğini biliyorum.
 I know that you love me.